Forks of Cascade Canyon

 Covering roughly 1191 acres, glacially-carved Jenny Lake is the second largest lake in the Grand Tetons.
 At 423 feet it's also one of the deepest.
 The lake was named for a Shoshone Indian named Jenny who assisted with camp logistics during the Hayden Geological Survey of 1872.
 Nearby Leigh Lake is named for her husband, Richard "Beaver Dick" Leigh, an itinerant trapper and early tour guide who helped guide the Hayden Expedition through the area.
 In 1876 Jenny and their six children died of smallpox.

 The Spring 1939 issue of Grand Teton Nature Notes reports that "By far the most popular trail in the park is the lower portion of the Cascade Canyon Trail which leaves Jenny Lake and climbs above Hidden Falls."
 More than 75 years later that statement still holds true.
-As a result of overuse through the years the park launched a multi-year project in the spring of 2014 to improve the area surrounding Jenny Lake.
+As a result of overuse through the years the park launched a multi-year project in 2014 to improve the area surrounding Jenny Lake.
 The project included extensive rehabilitation of trails connecting Hidden Falls and Inspiration Point, as well as improvements to the viewing areas at both destinations.

 From the boat dock the trail begins climbing upward through a pristine conifer forest.
 It's likely you'll notice quite a few huckleberry patches along this stretch, which is one of the reasons why you'll need to watch for bears on this hike.

-Soon the trail crosses over Cascade Canyon Creek, and at roughly three-tenths of a mile, will reach the Valley Trail which also serves as the western portion of the loop hike around Jenny Lake.
+Soon the trail crosses Cascade Canyon Creek, and at roughly three-tenths of a mile, will reach the Valley Trail which also serves as the western portion of the loop hike around Jenny Lake.

 At just over a half-mile from the boat dock you'll pass the horse trail leading up from Jenny Lake.
 Hikers should proceed straight ahead at this junction.
 A short distance later you'll pass the short side trail leading to Hidden Falls.
 Hikers should turn left here to visit the viewing area of this extremely impressive waterfall.
-Situated near the mouth of Cascade Canyon, Hidden Falls drops roughly two hundred feet in a series of multiple steps.
+Situated near the mouth of Cascade Canyon, Hidden Falls drops roughly two hundred feet in a series of steps.

 After viewing the waterfall return back to the main trail and turn left to continue on towards Inspiration Point.
 From the falls the trail resumes climbing along a very rocky and rugged trail.
 As you near Inspiration Point you'll pass over a short section of trail that traverses a fairly steep ledge.
 This granite-carved segment of trail that gains access to Inspiration Point was built by Civilian Conservation Corps workers in the 1930s.
 Hikers should definitely use caution along this stretch of the trail.